atrato/atrato-server/README.md

   * Instead, we should have the client poll for new data with a persistent (keep-alive) HTTP connection

 * Instead of having a thread that queries YARN for application list every second, I decided to use a time-based cache that only queries the application list if it's needed.
-This is because some users have complained about DT's gateway is generating too many requests to YARN.
 We may need to revisit this if we want to support alerts.

 * I decided to do away from the Web Services methods returning JSONObject.
 I am now using Java beans instead.
 This is because we would be able to use something like `enunciate` to auto generate REST API doc.
 We need to think about what to do with the STRAM proxy calls though.